Slingshot (SS) continue to make airwaves with their ‘progressive foiling freeride’ concepts which are far removed from the racing side of things.

 It’s short length and reduced nose area drastically reduces swing weight and provides more direct foil control while halting the effect of wind gusts that serve to push the front of the board around once up and flying.

 It's also very light being constructed with high grade materials - carbon being a case in point.
-As with all carbon boards, care should be taken to keep them in optimum condition so no heavy handedness during transport and rigging.
+As with all carbon boards, care should be taken to keep them in optimum condition so no heavy handedness during transport and rigging, and we recommend to get a foil board bag to protect it.

 Wyatt Miller explains the differences between the Wizard 103, 105 and 125L